WIS-MICC-CellObservatory/Intestinal_Barrier_Function/README.md

 ## Usage Instructions:

-  There are 2 modes of operation controled by   processMode   parameter:
+  There are two modes of operation controled by   processMode   parameter:
   - singleFile - asks the user to select a single TJ file to process.
   - wholeFolder - asks the user to select a folder of images, and process all TJ images